Long Term Planning

 Framework

-CCSP facilitate framework plans, concept plans, and facility plans for colleges, schools, departments, and the university as a whole that assess how they can better use or renovate their spaces, vacate old spaces, and/or build new spaces to meet their long-term academic, programmatic, and techonological needs.
+CCSP facilitates framework plans, concept plans, and facility plans for colleges, schools, departments, and the university as a whole that assess how they can better use or renovate their spaces, vacate old spaces, and/or build new spaces to meet their long-term academic, programmatic, and technological needs.
 These plans are visionary and often incorporate many of the planning services CCSP offers.
 They typically determine priorities and phasing over a 10-year horizon.